Wairarapa Must Do's

 - Martinborough has more than 20 cellar doors, most within easy walking or cycling distance of the village square with food on offer as well.
 You can also hire a bike or take a tour and cycle the vines!

 - Try Wairarapa breweries like Tui Brewery in Mangatainoka for a locally brewed and tasty pint.

 - How about gin?
 Try Reid+Reid Native, foraged from aromatic native plants or Lighthouse Gin inspired by spectacular Cape Palliser.

-- Take your pick of cafes, restaurants and bakeries, with something to suit everyone from fish and chips at Lake Ferry Hotel, Wharekauhau Country Estate for a special occasion, to mouth-watering cronuts at award winning Clareville Bakery.
+- Take your pick of cafes, restaurants and bakeries, with something to suit everyone from fish and chips at Lake Ferry Hotel to Wharekauhau Country Estate for a special occasion.
 See more here.